 Get to know more as you read on.

 When teaching yoga, you will have many students who are suffering from chronic lower back pain.
 Lower-back pain is also often the reason that a person starts a yoga practice.
 They are looking for a way to deal with, or even heal, their back pain.
 Therefore it is of great benefit for your students if you know how to best guide them in the practice of yoga for lower back pain relief.

 General lower back pain is experienced differently from person to person.
 But it is mostly a constant, disturbing factor in their life that doesn't seem to have a clear medical cause.

-The causes for chronic lower-back pain are complex and can be influenced by many factors such as:
+The causes of chronic lower back pain are complex and can be influenced by many factors such as:

 - postural patterns,

 - mental stress,

 - lack of exercise or too much exercise,